bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Cool Applications of Closures

-Normally for each item, the function gets reinstatied.
+In this example we use closure to scope the argument `id`, this allows us to increment it and give a unique id to each item within the array of objects.
+Normally for each item `id` would be  re-initialized everytime through.
 Instead, we use closure to return the inner function and scope the `id` argument.
 This allows us to increment it.
-If we did not do this, `id` would be equal to `0` for each itm in the array of objects.
+If we did not do this, `id` would be equal to `0` for each item in the array of objects.
 Remember, we can essentially think of an argument passed to any function as a declared variable and treat it as such.

 ![f](https://imgur.com/sYA9PjA.png)